mentlsve/CarND-Vehicle-Detection/writeup.md

 # features =  17760
 ```

-Finally i have to train the classifier which is straight-forward including
+Finally I have to train the classifier which is straight-forward including
 * shuffling the data to avoid problems due to ordering of the data
-* spliting the data into a training and testing set.
+* splitting the data into a training and testing set.

 ```
 def train(X, y):